raunakmeher/SmartAssist-AI/README.md

   "recommendedDepartment": "Customer Service",
   "recommendedPriority": "High",
   "suggestedResolution": "Hello Customer, we prioritize account security and will investigate the unauthorized access attempt.
 To assist, could you verify your account number and provide further details about the alert?
 I will call you at phone number to discuss and provide recommendations for enhancing your account security.
-Please advise on your preferred timing for our call to address this matter.", "draftReply": "Your account has been hacked.
-Is there anything I can do to help?", "confidence": "69.50%"
+Please advise on your preferred timing for our call to address this matter.", "confidence": "69.50%"
 }
 ```